th3nobody/cybersecurity/task-3/report.md

 ### 4. Identify suspicious links or attachments.

-- On checking every clickable link i found that every link redirects to same site.
+- On checking every clickable link I found that every link redirects to same site.

 <br>